-8 Compare 21 U.S.C. § 862 (debarment based on conviction) with 41 U.S.C. § 10(b) (debarment based on agency head's findings).
+8 Compare 21 U.S.C. §862 (debarment based on conviction) with 41 U.S.C. §8303(c) (debarment based on agency head's findings).

-9 See, e.g., 10 U.S.C. § 983 (debarment for institutions of higher education only); 48 C.F.R. § 209.470 (same); 10 U.S.C. § 2408 (debarment from Department of Defense contracts only).
+9 See, e.g., 10 U.S.C. §983 (debarment for institutions of higher education only); 48 C.F.R.
+Part 209.470 (same); 10 U.S.C. §2408 (debarment from Department of Defense contracts only).

-10 See, e.g., 40 U.S.C. § 3144 (government-wide debarment for failure to pay wages under the Davis-Bacon Act).
+10 See, e.g., 40 U.S.C. §3144 (government-wide debarment for failure to pay wages under the Davis-Bacon Act).

-11 See, e.g., 42 U.S.C. § 7606 (Administrator of the Environmental Protection Agency to debar contractors for certain violations of the Clean Air Act).
+11 See, e.g., 42 U.S.C. §7606 (Administrator of the Environmental Protection Agency to debar contractors for certain violations of the Clean Air Act).

-12 Compare 41 U.S.C. § 701(d) (providing for debarment for up to five years) with 33 U.S.C. § 1368 (suspensions for certain violations of the Clean Water Act end with the violation).
+12 Compare 41 U.S.C. §8102(b)(3) (providing for debarment for up to five years) with 33 U.S.C. §1368 (suspensions for certain violations of the Clean Water Act end with the violation).

-13 Compare 33 U.S.C. § 1368 (allowing the President to waive a debarment "in the paramount interests of the United States" with notice to Congress) with 40 U.S.C. § 3144 (making no provisions for waiver).
+13 Compare 33 U.S.C. §1368 (allowing the President to waive a debarment "in the paramount interests of the United States" with notice to Congress) with 40 U.S.C. §3144 (making no provisions for waiver).

-Statute Cause of Debarment Mandatory or Discretionary Decision Maker Duration & Scope Waiver of Debarment Buy American Act (41 U.S.C. § 10(b)) Violations of the Buy American Act in constructing, altering, or repairing any public building or work in the United States using appropriated funds Mandatory Head of the agency that awarded the contract under which the violation occurred 3 years; government-wide Not provided for Clean Air Act (42 U.S.C. § 7606) Conviction for violating 42 U.S.C. § 7413(c) Mandatory EPA Administrator Lasts until EPA Administrator certifies the condition is corrected; government-wide but limited to the facility giving rise to the conviction Waiver by President when he or she determines it is in the paramount interests of the United States and notifies Congress Clean Water Act (33 U.S.C. § 1368) Conviction for violating 33 U.S.C. § 1319(c) Mandatory EPA Administrator Lasts until EPA Administrator certifies the condition is corrected; government-wide but limited to the facility giving rise to the conviction Waiver by President when he or she determines it is in the paramount interests of the United States and notifies Congress Davis-Bacon Act (40 U.S.C. § 3144)a Failure to pay prescribed wages for laborers and mechanics Mandatory Secretary of Labor 3 years; government-wide Not provided for Drug-Free Workplace Act of 1988 (41 U.S.C. § 701(d)) Violations of the act as shown by repeated failures to comply with its requirements, or employing numerous individuals convicted of criminal drug violations Mandatory Head of the contracting agency Up to 5 years; government-wide Waiver under FAR procedures Executive Order 11246, as amended Failure to comply with equal employment opportunity and affirmative action requirements Discretionary Secretary of Labor Lasts until the contractor complies with the EEO and affirmative action requirements; government-wide Not provided for Military Recruiting on Campus (10 Policy or practice prohibiting military recruiting on Mandatory Secretary of Defense Lasts so long as the policy or practice Not provided for
+Statute Cause of Debarment Mandatory or Discretionary Decision Maker Duration & Scope Waiver of Debarment funds Clean Air Act (42 U.S.C. §7606) Conviction for violating 42 U.S.C. §7413(c) Mandatory EPA Administrator Lasts until EPA Administrator certifies the condition is corrected; government-wide but limited to the facility giving rise to the conviction Waiver by President when he or she determines it is in the paramount interests of the United States and notifies Congress Clean Water Act (33 U.S.C. §I 368) Conviction for violating 33 U.S.C. §1319(c) Mandatory EPA Administrator Lasts until EPA Administrator certifies the condition is corrected; government-wide but limited to the facility giving rise to the conviction Waiver by President when he or she determines it is in the paramount interests of the United States and notifies Congress Davis-Bacon Act (40 U.S.C. §3144)a Failure to pay prescribed wages for laborers and mechanics Mandatory Secretary of Labor Three years; government-wide Not provided for Drug-Free Workplace Act of 1988 (41 U.S.C. §8102(b)) Violations of the act as shown by repeated failures to comply with its requirements, or employing numerous individuals convicted of criminal drug violations Mandatory Head of the contracting agency Up to five years; government-wide Waiver under FAR procedures Executive Order 11246, as amended Failure to comply with equal employment opportunity and affirmative action requirements Discretionary Secretary of Labor Lasts until the contractor complies with the EEO and affirmative action requirements; government-wide Not provided for Military Recruiting on Campus (10 U.S.C. §983; 48 C.F.R. §209.470) Policy or practice prohibiting military recruiting on campus Mandatory Secretary of Defense Lasts so long as the policy or practice triggering the suspension; limited to Department of Defense Contracts Not provided for Service Contract Act (41 U.S.C.
+Failure to pay compensation due to employees under Mandatory Secretary of Labor or the head of any Three years; government-wide Waiver by the Secretary of Labor because of unusual